 Using the no default choice approach to getting consent is also appropriate for marketing to people in Canada, as the requirement exists for explicit consent in CASL.
 As with GDPR, silent opt-in can’t be used to get CASL explicit consent.

-Currently the CAN-SPAM regulation in the USA means silent opt-in is still perfectly acceptable.
+Currently the CAN-SPAM regulation in the USA means opt-out basis is acceptable.
 The EU has since 2003 required opt-in permission, in contrast to the USA.
 Email marketing is just as effective both sides of the Atlantic.
-It will be interesting to see if no default becomes more common in the USA as brands unify approach or find that it’s a better method full stop.
+It will be interesting to see if ‘no default’ basis of gaining consent becomes more common in the USA as brands unify approach or find that it’s a better method full stop.